ch4rlesexe/ch4rlesexe/README.md

 I'm a tech enthusiast, currently pursuing a dual degree in **Computer Science & Engineering Technology** and **Cybersecurity**.
 My work spans various programming projects with a focus on **cybersecurity**, **game development**, and **backend systems**.
 One day, I hope to specialize in ethical hacking and work as a penetration tester, leveraging my technical skills to enhance digital security.

-## check out my website, https://ch4rlesexe.github.io
+## Check out my website, https://ch4rlesexe.github.io!
 ---

 ## 🔍 About Me